GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 @eq:simulator:background:propagation_multi_mic - @eq:simulator:background:multi_mic_far_field_doa[]
 is not valid anymore.
 Here, the ratio of #acrpl("ATF") is called the #acr("HRTF") (Vincent et al. @vincent_audio_2018 Chapter 4).
-The modeling and simulation of #acrpl("HRTF") are outside the scope of this thesis but are nevertheless central to the field of acoustic in robotics.
+The modeling and simulation of #acrpl("HRTF") are outside the scope of this thesis but are nevertheless central to the field of acoustic robotics.

 //*#acr("ILD") and #acr("IPD")*